mountaint0p/ANN-fashion-recommendation/README.md

 ## Summary

 This GitHub repo implements a fashion recommnedation system.
-Here
+To summarize, we created a CNN model to categorize clothing types, used the model for feature extraction and created a large embedding space of a diverse set of clothing, then use KNN for an inputted clothing image on this embedding space to make fashion recommendations.

 ## File Layout